 - 8. Batting: The batter will receive five pitches or three swinging strikes, whichever occurs first.
 Each pitch will count as one of the five even if the batter does not swing.
 If the fifth pitch is hit (not bunted) foul the batter will remain at bat as long as they continue to foul off pitches. - a.
 The batter is out on a third strike whether caught or uncaught. - b.
-There shall be no Base on Balls (walk) awarded. - c.
-Batters hit by a pitch will not be awarded 1st base.
+There shall be no Base on Balls (walk) awarded.

-- 9. The infield fly rule is not in effect.
+- c.
+Hitters hit by a pitch will not be awarded 1st base. - d.
+Bunting is NOT allowed.
+PENALTY: The ball is dead, and the batter is out if the ball is contacted.
+All other runners must return to the base occupied at the time of the pitch. - 9.
+The infield fly rule is not in effect.
 The ball remains "live" with all runners in jeopardy of being put out or advancing. - 10.
 A runner may not leave a base until the pitch: - a.
 (Travel ball) leaves the pitcher's hand/pitching machine. - b.
 (Rec/All-Stars) reaches home plate.